mairasamary/CSCI3356-Fall2020/README.md

 System check identified no issues (0 silenced).
 April 17, 2020 - 02:09:46
 Django version 3.0.2, using settings 'ButtonProject.settings'
-Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
+Starting development server at http://0.0.0.0:8000/ Quit the server with CONTROL-C.
 ```

 This is great!
 You can open the application now.
 Just be careful with two things:
 - Your application is running **on the server**.
-If you try to open the URL above, it will be trying to open the application on your machine because 127.0.0.1 is the loopback IP address that is always your machine.
-So you need to replace 127.0.0.1 for the IP or the name of your server.
+To make django listen on port 8000 for connections coming from any interface, we started it with the 0.0.0.0:8000 parameter.
+- If you try to open the URL above, your browser will not understand it.
-- Even if you fix the IP/name of the server, we need to open the right resource on our application such as http://<your_server_name>:8000/basic_app/index.
+- We need to open the right resource on the right address of the server such as http://<your_server_name>:8000/basic_app/index.